stefan-guggisberg/beagleboy/index.md

-# Welcome to the Beagle Boys Headquarters!
+# *STAGE* Welcome to the Beagle Boys Headquarters!

 ![](/beagleboys.jpg)